ebzzry/ebzzry.github.io/src/en/quotes.md

 - Protect it or lose it.<br>—Walker’s Razor Pro

 - What we believe shapes who we are.
 Belief can bring us salvation or destruction.
-But when you believe a lie for too long, the truth doesn't set you free.
+But when you believe a lie for too long, the truth doesn’t set you free.
 It tears you apart.<br>—Takeshi KOVACS, Altered Carbon

 - Reality is just an agreed upon illusion<br>—Jack Soul BRASIL, Altered Carbon